Right Arrow

 The technology foundation: real-time detection systems

 The first pillar of an ORC intelligence network is the ability to detect incidents as they happen.
 Organized theft rings systematically observe stores, looking for blind spots and staffing gaps.
-To counter this, video systems must move beyond simple motion detection.
+To counter this, video systems must move beyond simple motion detection and act as a proactive deterrent.

 Behavioral analysis and anomaly detection

-Advanced video analytics analyze behavior patterns rather than just movement.
-This allows security teams to flag behaviors associated with higher theft risk.
+Advanced video analytics analyze behavior patterns rather than just pixel changes.
+This allows security teams to flag behaviors associated with higher theft risk without constant human monitoring.

-• Loitering detection: criminals often linger in high-value aisles or near emergency exits to stage merchandise.
+• Loitering detection systems: Criminals often linger in high-value aisles or near emergency exits to stage merchandise.
 Video AI templates specifically track loitering behavior, alerting staff when individuals remain in a zone longer than a set threshold.

 • No-go zone enforcement: ORC groups frequently target stockrooms or restricted back-of-house areas.
 "Person Enters No-go Zones" templates trigger real-time alerts if unauthorized personnel cross into secure perimeters.